Chapter 1: Little Soldier

 “Like a little brave soldier with J’shua’s might.”

-“Go see Grandma,” Rebekah instructed Sarah, her tone clear, obey or get a phwack.
+Rebekah noticed a slight smile crack the young soldier’s stoic face.
+It frightened her.
+“Go see Grandma,” she instructed Sarah, her tone clear, obey or get a phwack.

-The younger soldier focused on Rebekah, noting her scowl.
+The young soldier watched Rebekah, noting her scowl.

-The sergeant grunted.
+The old sergeant grunted, eyeing her up and down.
 “She’s a fine body.
 Be pretty if she smiled.”

-Undersecretary Rosewud pursed his lips and glanced toward the soldiers, silencing them, “If you don’t have four thousand baden, Mister Dowling, we’ll take the woman and child instead.
+Undersecretary Rosewud pursed his lips and silenced the men with a glance.
+“If you don’t have four thousand baden, Mister Dowling, we’ll take the woman and child instead.
 Both look healthy.
 How old is the girl?”

 Rosewud nodded.
 “Get in the wagon, woman.”